 If your recipients do not remember signing up for your newsletters, they might report you as spam.

 You don’t even know where the emails are from.
 You just bought them for a good price.
-You don’t know it has been cleaned up, whether or not it has a spam trap.
+You don’t know if they have been cleaned up or if they have a spam trap.

-ISPs set up filters, and if they notice the number of spam complains you get, your mail could be blocked, bounced back, or land on the spam folder.
+ISPs set up filters, and if they notice the number of spam complaints you get, your mail could be blocked, bounced back, or land in the spam folder.

-If people don’t even remember subscribing from you, the recipient may not open your email.
-If your open rate is low, your email deliverability might get affected.
+If people don’t even remember subscribing to you, the recipient may not open your email.
+If your open rate is low, your email deliverability might be affected.

-A small mailing list which you got honestly is better because the subscriber signed up for it.
-And because they signed up for it—you will get higher open rates, and this can raise your email deliverability.
+A small mailing list, which you honestly got, is better because the subscriber signed up for it.
+And because they signed up for it, you will get higher open rates, which can raise your email deliverability.

 3. Be Noticed By ISPs